goFrendiAsgard/zaruba/zaruba-tasks/make/fastApp/appTemplate/ztplAppDirectory/_docs/motivation-and-architecture/README.md

 Building software is like building a city.
 You __cannot plan everything right from the start__.

-When you build software, you usually __start with some basic requirements__.
-But your needs will grow over time, and so will your software.
+In the beginning, you usually __start with some basic requirements__.
+But your software will grow as your requirements change over time.

 <p align="center">
     <img src="./images/night-city.jpg" width="500px" alt="Night city from cyberpunk 2077" />
-    <p align="center">A city grows over time, new buildings emerged, old ones abandoned and destroyed.</p>
+    <p align="center">A city grows over time, new buildings emerged, and old ones are destroyed.</p>
 </p>

+Thus, the most important aspect when you build software is to anticipate changes.
+You want to break down your applications into multiple independent components that can be replaced or combined to match your need.

+Many companies use microservices architecture.
+So instead of a single application, you build multiple applications (aka services) that communicate with each other.
+Microservices have their pitfall.
+It needs a lot of tooling/monitoring.

-If you are getting started with a project, monolith architecture is your safe bet.
+So, if you are getting started with a project, it is better to build monolith software.
 Monolith is easy to maintain/develop.
-Even though it won't scale very well.

-You can start considering microservices when you need to scale some features independently.

-It is usually better to __start with a monolith__ and __migrate to microservices__ later.

-Yet, migration to microservices is not always easy.
-There are many stories of companies who failed to do so because their code was __not modular/testable__.
-Their technology turns into a liability that hinders their business growth.

-Some companies __invest too much__ in Kubernetes or other expensive technologies.
-They built a great microservices architecture yet failed to maintain it properly.
-Or even worse, the technology becomes their cost center.
+It doesn't scale very well, but when you do the code modular enough, you will be able to change your application into microservices.

+As building a city, software usually starts small and evolved/refactored over time.
+A great city, however, is built with a vision.
+It anticipates the future well but doesn't invest too much in it.

+This is what `ZtplAppDirectory` tries to aim for.

-So we need a middle ground.
-We need a __monolith application__ that is ready to be __deployed as microservices anytime__.
+A __monolith application__ that is ready to be __deployed as microservices__ anytime.
+Just like [Digimon's Digivolution](https://digimon.fandom.com/wiki/Digivolution).

 <p align="center">
     <img src="./images/palmon.gif" width="500px" alt="Animation of Digimon evolution" />
     <p align="center">A good system can be scaled up/down at any time.
-Like a digimon</p>
+Like a Digimon that can <a href="https://digimon.fandom.com/wiki/Digivolution">digivolve</a> any time</p>
 </p>

-We design `ZtplAppDirectory` with this consideration.
-With `ZtplAppDirectory` you will have a straightforward development experience like building a simple monolith.
+`ZtplAppDirectory` lets you have a straightforward development experience like building a simple monolith.
 But you always know that `ZtplAppDirectory`` is ready for microservices.

 Let's see the following scenarios, and see what we can do in each phase: